CACFP Monitoring Requirements for Participation

 Contact Information

 If you have any questions regarding this subject, please contact your assigned CACFP Specialist.
-A contact list of assigned specialists is available on CACFP County Contacts or in the Download Forms section of the CNIPS as Form ID CACFP 01.
+A contact list of assigned specialists is available on CACFP County Contacts or in the Download Forms section of the CNIPS Form ID CACFP 01.
 You may also contact the CACFP Office Technician by email at CACFPinfo@dss.ca.gov to be directed to your specialist.

 This institution is an equal opportunity provider.